bruceravel/demeter/documents/DPG/_sources/data/mc.txt

 The performance penalty discussed above wouold not be a problem for the on-the-fly summation.
-However, importing each individual channel into its own Data object is certainly better done with the Data::MultiChannel transitional object.
+However, importing each individual channel into its own Data object is certainly better done with the Data\::MultiChannel transitional object.